Flone-dnb/GLSL-Shader-Includes/README.md

     - When `parseGlsl` meets `#glsl` block of code it removes the `#glsl` keyword (in the memory while reading) and just reads the code that was specified in the `#glsl` block without doing any type conversions.
 - Allows specifying `binding = ?` in GLSL code and `register(b?)` in HLSL code (`b` register is used as an example, you can use any: `b`, `u`, etc) to assign a free (unused) binding index while parsing.

-As you can see from the list above this parser does some GLSL -> HLSL conversions but not the other way.
-Keep that in mind.

 # Performed conversions

 Here is the list of all conversions from GLSL to HLSL that this parser does: